 Voluntary actions that staff can take to help mitigate the budget issues related to COVID-19.

 The Voluntary Separation Program (VSP) offers non-represented employees who are considering ending their employment with the University an opportunity to volunteer to be considered for separation on 10/31/20 under the VSP.

 The Employee-Initiated Reduction In Time (ERIT) Program provides an opportunity for employees to voluntarily reduce their current appointment percentage and corresponding pay so that the University can achieve temporary salary savings.
 Savings from the ERIT program are captured by the employee's home department.

 Tools to be Successful While Working Remotely

 Telework is a critical tool for reducing the spread of sickness by minimizing face-to-face contact, and maintaining business continuity.
 However, we understand that telecommuting may be an unfamiliar practice for many of our employees.

 Below you will find guidance and resources to help you and your team navigate remote working scenarios.
-For more information on our telecommuting policy, click here.
+View the Telecommuting Policy for additional details.

 The following resources will give you information on technology support and best practices when working remote.